alexreisner/geocoder/README.md

     end

-For certain geolocation services such as Google geolocation API this may cause issues during subsequent updates to database records if the longtitude and latitude coordinates cannot be associated known location address (on a large body of water for example).
+For certain geolocation services such as Google geolocation API this may cause issues during subsequent updates to database records if the longitude and latitude coordinates cannot be associated known location address (on a large body of water for example).
 On subsequent callbacks the following call:

      after_validation :geocode

-will alter the longtitude and latitude attributes based on the location field, which would be the closest known location to the original coordinates.
+will alter the longitude and latitude attributes based on the location field, which would be the closest known location to the original coordinates.
 In this case it is better to add conditions to each call, as not to override coordinates that do not have known location addresses associated with them.

 For example: